matiu2/cdnalizer/README.md

 Comment out that `CDN_URL`, that'll pretty much instantly return things to normal.

+## Where can I get it ?

+Download a package from here: http://cdnalizer.supa.ws/

 ## How does it work ?

 It rewrites your HTML as it goes out, so your app generates: `<img src="/uploads/fun.png" />` and CDNalizer re-writes it on the fly to something like `<img src="http://mycdn.supa.ws/uploads/fun.png" />`